karanshaha/bookingFlightService/README.md

 http://localhost:8080/swagger-ui.html
 ```
-# Acctuator
+# Actuator
 ```
-- Integrated acctuator in order to check different status for bookingService like healthcheck,Memory matrix etc. http://localhost:8080/actuator/ http://localhost:8080/actuator/health  - To check if service has started and running
+- Integrated actuator in order to check different status for bookingService like healthcheck,Memory matrix etc. http://localhost:8080/actuator/ http://localhost:8080/actuator/health  - To check if service has started and running
 ```